Dancer

 Typical employers include:

-- performing dance companies, including ballet, contemporary, street, Asian and African companies
+- professional dance companies, including ballet, contemporary, street, hip hop, South Asian, African and fusion styles

-- schools, further education colleges and higher education institutions (for those with relevant teaching qualifications)
+- schools, colleges and higher education institutions (with relevant teaching qualifications)

 Look for job vacancies at: